 Many of our employees were previously employed, and certain of our consultants are currently employed, at universities or biotechnology or pharmaceutical companies, including our competitors or potential competitors.
 Although we have not received any claim to date, we may be subject to claims that these employees or consultants or we have inadvertently or otherwise used or disclosed trade secrets or other proprietary information of these current or former employers.
 Litigation may be necessary to defend against these claims.
 If we fail in defending such claims, in addition to paying monetary damages, we may lose valuable intellectual property rights or personnel.
-We may be subject to claims that employees or other proprietary information of their former employers.
-We may be subject to defend against these claims that employees of our partners or licensors of technology licensed by us have inadvertently or otherwise used or disclosed trade secrets or other proprietary information of their former employers.
-We may be come involved in litigation to defend against these claims.
+We may be subject to claims that employees of our partners or licensors of technology licensed by us have inadvertently or otherwise used or disclosed trade secrets or other proprietary information of their former employers.
+We may become involved in litigation to defend against these claims.
 If we fail in defending such claims, in addition to paying monetary damages, we may lose valuable intellectual property rights or personnel.